zohair-1995/the-perfect-crab-intro-to-python/README.md

 ## How do I get started?

-TODO: add video alternative
 > **Note**
-> If you like videos, follow this video guide to get set up.
+> If you like videos, follow this [video
+> guide](https://vimeo.com/1061335416/4f5eb4a48f) to get set up.
+Otherwise, keep
-> Otherwise, keep reading below.
+> reading below.

 To get started, if you haven't already done so: